Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix-2.0.md

 A number of projects have been created for you, as shown in the Solution Explorer pane.
 The `Solution Items` folder is part of the ServiceMatrix infrastructure.

-Two important folders are the `Contract` and `InternalMessages` projects as they are where all message types are placed:
+Two important folders are the `Contract` and `Internal` projects as they are where all message types are placed:
 -   All defined events will be put in the `Contract` project.
--   All commands will be put in the `InternalMessages` project.
+-   All commands will be put in the `Internal` project.

 Later you will see how messages from different services are partitioned in these projects.